Punjabi cinema: 2011

+2012

 This year was the considered as the golden year of Punjabi cinema and industry reached many milestones in this year by having all India impact.
 There was the release of Hollywood-style film Mirza – The Untold Story the most costly film (₹90 million) in the history of Punjabi cinema in April starring Gippy Grewal and Yo Yo Honey Singh.

 In June the film Jatt & Juliet was greatest blockbuster and till now holds the title of best ever film of Punjabi cinema.
 This film established Diljit Dosanjh and Neeru Bajwa as superstars of Punjabi film industry.
 Himesh Reshammiya has purchased the remake rights of the movie for ₹35 million.
 In July 2012 out and out comedy film Carry On Jatta starring Gippy Grewal was also blockbuster only after Jatt & Juliet commercially.
 First time in punjabi cinema sequel of sperhit film Yaaran Naal Baharan, film Yaraan Naal Baharaan 2 was released.

 In September, Ajj De Ranjhe starring Deep Dhillon and Kul Sidhu was released.
 It was directed by Man ji.
 In October 2012, Saadi Wakhri Hai Shaan, directed by Gurbir Grewal, was released.
 The film featured eight songs, which were composed by debut music director Dilpreet Bhatia.
 The film's music was a contemporary fusion of western classical and Punjabi folk music.

-This year many new Production houses started the production of too many comedy movies.
+This year many new Production houses started the production of many comedy movies.
 Binnu Dhillon, Gurpreet Ghuggi, Jaswinder Bhalla, Rana Ranbir, Karamjit Anmol and B.N.
-Sharma established themselves as greatest comedians of Punjabi industry.
+Sharma established themselves as great comedians of Punjabi industry.

 In August 2012, the first ever Punjabi International Film Academy Awards were organised in Toronto, Canada.
 This was a tremendous success, attended by a host of Punjabi stars.
 With renewed interest from the public, Punjabi cinema has seen a revival with more releases every year featuring bigger budgets, homegrown stars, and Bollywood actors of Punjabi descent taking part.
 Also there are film festivals like Punjabi Film Festival, Amritsar, Ma Boli International Punjabi Film Festival, Vancouver and Punjabi International Film Festival, Toronto held annually.